openshift/openshift-ansible/examples/README.md

 # openshift-ansible usage examples

-The primary use of `openshift-ansible` is to install, configure, and upgrade OpenShift on an existing cluster.
+The primary use of `openshift-ansible` is to install Openshift on an existing compute cluster.

 This is typically done by direct invocation of Ansible tools like `ansible-playbook`.
 This use case is covered in detail in the [OpenShift advanced installation documentation](https://docs.okd.io/latest/install_config/install/advanced_install.html)